-The smart factory is a flexible system that can self-optimise performance across a broader network, self-adapt to and learn from new conditions in real or near-real time, and autonomously run entire production processes.
+The smart factory is a flexible system that can self-optimize performance across a broader network, self-adapt to and learn from new conditions in real or near-real time, and autonomously run entire production processes.

 As part of its efforts to implement a smart factory while producing air conditioners, a leading electronics company used a fully automated production system, three-dimensional scanners, Internet of Things (IoT) technologies, and integrated machine control.
 The benefits of this automation included lower lead times for customers and lower overall costs, along with production capacity improvement of 25 percent and 50 percent fewer defective products.8

-Figure 2 depicts the smart factory and some of its major features: connectivity, optimisation, transparency, proactivity, and agility.
-Each of these features can play a role in enabling more informed decisions and can help organisations improve the production process.
-It is important to note that no two smart factories will likely look the same, and manufacturers can prioritise the various areas and features most relevant to their specific needs.
+Figure 2 depicts the smart factory and some of its major features: connectivity, optimization, transparency, proactivity, and agility.
+Each of these features can play a role in enabling more informed decisions and can help organizations improve the production process.
+It is important to note that no two smart factories will likely look the same, and manufacturers can prioritize the various areas and features most relevant to their specific needs.

 Perhaps the most important feature of the smart factory, its connected nature, is also one of its most crucial sources of value.
 Smart factories require the underlying processes and materials to be connected to generate the data necessary to make real-time decisions.
 In a truly smart factory, assets are fitted with smart sensors so systems can continuously pull data sets from both new and traditional sources, ensuring data are constantly updated and reflect current conditions.
 Integration of data from operations and business systems, as well as from suppliers and customers, enables a holistic view of upstream and downstream supply chain processes, driving greater overall supply network efficiency.

-An optimised smart factory allows operations to be executed with minimal manual intervention and high reliability.
-The automated workflows, synchronisation of assets, improved tracking and scheduling, and optimised energy consumption inherent in the smart factory can increase yield, uptime, and quality, as well as reduce costs and waste.
+An optimized smart factory allows operations to be executed with minimal manual intervention and high reliability.
+The automated workflows, synchronization of assets, improved tracking and scheduling, and optimized energy consumption inherent in the smart factory can increase yield, uptime, and quality, as well as reduce costs and waste.